 Ocean graduated with honours from the 2200 hour program at MH Vicars School of Massage Therapy.
 She has also completed a Bachelor’s degree in Kinesiology from the University of Calgary, and was a member of the U of C varsity wrestling team for four years.
 Her background in athletics and dealing with injuries has given her great insight into how important it is to support and care for your body to better enjoy your every day life and activities.

 Ocean is passionate about learning more ways to treat the human body.
-To that end, she is currently enrolled in her second year of an Osteopathic Manual Therapy program in order to broaden her knowledge and scope of practice, and to provide the best possible care for her clients.
+To that end, she is currently enrolled in her fifth year of an Osteopathic Manual Therapy program in order to broaden her knowledge and scope of practice, and to provide the best possible care for her clients.

 Neo Tshambani graduated from the 2200 hour massage program at Mount Royal University, and has been helping clients for six years.
 She is trained in various forms of therapy, but specializes in therapeutic, deep tissue massage.
 In addition to her initial education, Neo has continued to take courses that will assist in treating her patients.
 Neo recently completed a course in cupping, which allows her to better break longstanding soft tissue and fascial adhesions.
 She also incorporates PNF stretching into some of her massages to help increase flexibility.